School of Civil and Environmental Engineering, and Construction Management

 Graduate Certificate in Construction Engineering, Science and Management

 The Graduate Certificate in Construction Engineering, Science and Management (CESM) is designed to prepare individuals with important practical knowledge necessary for successful careers in the construction industry.
-It certifies to employers that the individual that received the CESM graduate certificate has completed coursework essential to be a valuable asset to companies.
-The CESM graduate certificate courses will provide students with working knowledge in the areas of Project Controls and Scheduling, Construction Safety Planning and Management, Cost Estimating, Building Information Modeling, Sustainable Construction and Delivery, Artificial Intelligence in Construction Management, Decision-Making in Construction Management, and Resiliency within the Built Environment and Leadership.
+It certifies to employers that the individual who received the CESM graduate certificate has completed coursework essential to be a valuable asset to companies.
+The CESM graduate certificate courses will provide students with working knowledge in the areas of Project Controls and Scheduling, Construction Safety Planning and Management, Cost Estimating, Building Information Modeling, Sustainable Construction and Delivery, Artificial Intelligence in Construction Management, Decision-Making in Construction Management, Resiliency within the Built Environment, and Leadership.

 Admission Requirements

 The requirement for admission to the certificate program includes at least a senior level of a four year undergraduate degree in either engineering, architecture, business, or other related disciplines.
 Students admitted to the program will be required to have a minimum overall GPA of 3.0.
 Additionally, 0.1 will be added to the overall GPA for applicants for each full-time year of construction experience.
 For example, if an applicant has a 2.5 overall GPA and five years of construction industry experience, the finalized GPA would be 3.0, and the applicant would meet the minimum requirement for admission.
-Students who do not meet the admission requirements could be accepted conditionally by registering in additional leveling courses as indicated by the Chair of the CESM Graduate Certificate Committee and must obtain a minimum GPA of 3.0 in the first 6 semester credit hours in order to be in good standing.
+Students who do not meet the admission requirements might be accepted conditionally by registering in additional leveling courses as indicated by the Chair of the CESM Graduate Certificate Committee and must obtain a minimum GPA of 3.0 in the first 6 semester credit hours in order to be in good standing.

 Applications containing official transcripts and a résumé must be submitted online through the UTSA Graduate Admissions application portal.
 Incomplete applications will not be considered.
 Acceptance to the CESM graduate certificate program is determined by the CSM faculty graduate committee.